Barkers of Kensington: 1930 to 1957

 During the 1930s the company started ambitious work to rebuild both the Barkers and Derry & Toms stores in a phased development.
 This plan included building over Ball Street and moving the frontages of the stores back some 30 feet to assist in the widening of Kensington High Street.
 At the same time Pontings' store was extended along Wrights Lane.

 The buildings were designed by in-house architect Bernard George, with the new Derry & Toms store opening in 1933.
 Barkers' redevelopment, however, was interrupted by the Second World War, and was not finally completed until 1958.

 Despite bomb damage to Derry & Toms, the Barker businesses maintained profits during the war and continued to grow.
 In 1947 the old-established drapery business of Gosling & Sons in Richmond was purchased.
-The possibility of buying Selfridges, Oxford Street, was seriously explored in 1951.
+The possibility of buying Selfridges, in Oxford Street, was seriously explored in 1951.
 Further growth was realised with the purchase of Dale & Kerley in Terminus Road, Eastbourne, in 1953.

 House of Fraser ownership

 In August 1957, House of Fraser bought the business and soon began a programme of rationalisation.
 Between 1959 and 1962 the Zeeta shops were disposed of along with surplus properties on Kensington High Street and Young Street.
 In 1965 the construction and decorating department of the business was formally incorporated as John Barker (Construction & Development) Ltd, while in 1968 the Richmond business of Gosling & Sons was closed to allow for the construction of a new Dickins & Jones store on the site, completed in 1970.

 By 1971, the business was further downsized by the closure of the Pontings store and the sale of its freehold.
 The entire Pontings stock was transferred to the lower ground floor of Barkers which became known as Ponting's Bargain Basement.

 In the same year the freehold of Derry & Toms' building was sold to British Land, though Derry & Toms would continue to trade until 1973.

 In 1972, following the accommodation of Pontings' business, a refurbishment of the main Barker store was carried out to allow for the absorption of Derry & Toms' trade.

 In 1973, House of Fraser purchased the Army & Navy Stores group.
 Barkers of Kensington became a flagship store of Army & Navy whilst always retaining the Barkers name.

 Between 1976 and 1978 the store was further refurbished, with a revised food hall, new china and glass departments, first floor fashion department, installation of automatic lifts, and the closure of the Pontings basement, to be replaced by new hardware and electrical departments.

 In 1982, the store was downsized from seven to four floors and architects were commissioned to redesign the site.